 SAI services should be provided to the greatest extent possible as specified in the IEP.
-A combination of live/synchronous and asynchronous instruction for each day of services including but not limited to:
+A combination of live/synchronous and asynchronous instruction for each day of service.

-- minutes provided via PresenceLearning, Schoology, Google Meet, SeeSaw, etc. - "pull-out" individual or small group sessions using the PresenceLearning platform for synchronous or other software for asynchronous instruction - "push-in" whole classroom instruction within the general education classroom teacher's platform (i.e. Schoology or Google Meet)
+- Minutes provided via PresenceLearning, Schoology, Google Meet, SeeSaw, etc. - "Pull-out" individual or small group sessions using the PresenceLearning platform for synchronous or other software for asynchronous instruction - "Push-in" whole classroom instruction within the general education classroom teacher's platform (i.e. Schoology or Google Meet)